 Including phrases in your emails like “biggest sale of the year” or “best prices of the season” encourage recipients to shop before it’s too late.

-Abandoned shopping carts are just a reality in the ecommerce world.
+Abandoned shopping carts are an unfortunate, yet inevitable reality in the eCommerce world.

-But that doesn’t mean that they have to be missed opportunities!
-Emails are a great opportunity to re-engage consumers that abandon shopping carts.
+That doesn’t mean that they have to be missed opportunities though!
+Emails are a great tool that you can use to re-engage consumers after they abandon shopping carts.

 Offering discounts and other promotions is a surefire way to bring shoppers back, especially during the holidays when shoppers tend to browse more before pulling the trigger on purchases.